 Statistical inference is the business of quantifying how much more plausible A is after observing B. In order to do statistical inference, we need a way to quantify plausibility.
+Probability serves this role.

 So, statistical inference requires a probability theory.
 Thus, probability theory is a generalization of logic.
 Due to this logical connection and its crucial role in science, E. T. Jaynes says that probability is the "logic of science."